 The APCCO undertakes the necessary coordination, dissemination and secretarial work of the APC and ensures that the activities of the AP development and monitoring are completed on time and to the required quality.

 To achieve this, CEDR requires a self-motivated individual to join its Brussels office.
+For the right candidate a full-time or part-time position is available.
 The successful applicant will be hard-working, self-motivated and able and willing to travel extensively in Europe.
-Experience of international cooperation activities and the road transport sector combined with a high-level of written and spoken English is required; a good level of French would be an advantage.
-The post is full time and will be reviewed after three-years.
+At least 2-3 years of experience of international cooperation activities and/or the road transport sector combined with a high-level of written and spoken English is required; a good level of French would be an advantage.
+The post will be reviewed after three-years.

 Applications should be sent directly to the Marta Gattini (marta.gattini – at – cedr.eu) with a letter of motivation and curriculum vitae detailing their relevant experience.